Refactor T3P_Core_AOPFramework: Extract build methods

 - Core: Added tests and fixtures to assert that introducing multiple interfaces does work (it didn't work as my tests showed soon).
 Now everything seems to be fine and that fixes #37.

-#5 Updated by Karsten Dambekalns almost 13 years ago
+#5 Updated by Karsten Dambekalns about 13 years ago

 - repository.xml now does no longer provide a default user for logins without credentials